Uncovering College Effect Heterogeneity using Machine Learning

 Jennie E. Brand

-As part of the Suessmilch Lecture series, Jennie E. Brand from University of California, Los Angeles (UCLA) will give a talk on college effects on wages.
+As part of the Suessmilch Lecture series, Jennie E. Brand from University of California, Los Angeles (UCLA), gave a talk on college effects on wages.
 Doing so, she explores variation in effects to recursive partitioning based on causal trees.

 “Uncovering College Effect Heterogeneity using Machine Learning”